seanhig/flink-stack/README.md

 # Flink Stack

-A `docker-compose` stack for Flink and Flink-SQL.
+A `docker-compose` stack for Flink and Flink-SQL development.

-The primary focus of this `Flink Stack` is to support CDC to an AWS S3 Iceberg Data Lake in real time, enabling Athena and the Data Lake to act as a severless analytical datastore.
+The primary focus of this `Flink Stack` was to support CDC to an AWS S3 Iceberg Data Lake in real time, enabling Athena and the Data Lake to act as a severless analytical datastore.

 ![Flink Stack Overview](docs/images/Lake-flink-stack-quick.png)

-The `Flink Stack` can handle moving data between source systems using CDC, as well as migrating that data to Iceberg on S3 in real time.
-Everything can be managed through the `Fink SQL Client` using existing connectors and does not require custom Java development.
+The [streaming-etl-to-iceberg](examples/streaming-etl-to-iceberg/) walkthrough illustrates this flow.
+It requires no Java development and uses only `Flink SQL` and the `SQL Client` for deployment.

-The `Flink Stack` can perform both streaming and batch ETL.
+`CDC Sources` can be joined across systems to create real-time consolidated views accross disperate backend systems, which can then be replicated to Apache Iceberg on S3, in real-time.
+This is the power of `Iceberg`, a `serde` format that allows for ongoing upserts. `Iceberg` will also update the `Glue Catalog` to enable Athena to read the updated results in real time.

-`CDC Sources` can be joined across systems to create real-time consolidated views, which can then be replicated to Apache Iceberg on S3, also in real-time.  `Iceberg` will update the `Glue Catalog` to enable Athena to read results in real time.
+`Apache Iceberg` stores all change over time allowing for custom queries that show record change deltas, or point in time values, adding additional power to the platform.

-`Apache Iceberg` stores all change over time allowing for custom queries that show record change over time, or point in time values.
+And because the datastore is `Icerberg serde`, operating costs are pennies on the dollar and scale-out serverless SQL engines such as [Athena]() or [Trino]() can be used to achieve highly efficient and performant analytics.

 ![Flink Stack Full](docs/images/Lake-flink-stack-full.png)

-The `Flink Stack` includes:
+The `Flink Stack` currently includes:

 - Minio for local S3 object storage
 - Hive Metastore as a persistent Data Catalog